We have a sales process but our sales team is still “winging it” on big deals

 Your sales process can’t be captured in a “document”.
 You need a database that is integrated with your sales process map and all related content.
 For more about sales process maps – refer to “blueprint blog”.

-Problem #2 – the document is sitting “on a shelf” – it’s not embedded into the sales teams’ workflow in how they manage opportunities.
+Problem #2: the document is sitting “on a shelf” – it’s not embedded into the sales teams’ workflow in managing opportunities.

-A hundred page sales process document is not going to naturally live inside their daily workflow.
+A hundred-page sales process document will not naturally live inside their daily workflow.

 Solution

-Your sales people need all the details of the sales process – the key actions, the buyer engagement content, the sales support content, the buyer acumen details – all to be available at their fingertips inside the applications they work in.
-They are not going to go finding answers and help in a static, linear document that isn’t complete or up to date.
+Your salespeople need all the details of the sales process – the key actions, the buyer engagement content, the sales support content, the buyer acumen details – to be available at their fingertips inside their applications.
+They will not go find answers and help in a static, linear document that isn’t complete or up to date.

-Ultimately, salespeople only want the most relevant and contextualised elements of the playbook to be presented when they are working the opportunity
+Ultimately, salespeople only want the playbook’s most relevant and contextualized elements to be presented when they are working on the opportunity.

 And remember, people don’t read documentation like they used to.
 If they ever did.

 Scientific research shows that attention spans are shrinking.
-There doesn’t appear to be similar research available for sales people – but, our experience tells us that sales people are notoriously averse to corporate communications.
-They are only going to read material if it can directly assist them in hitting their sales goals this quarter.
+There doesn’t appear to be similar research available for salespeople – but our experience tells us that salespeople are notoriously averse to corporate communications.
+They will only read material if it can directly assist them in hitting their sales goals this quarter.

-And we know that the sales force is filling up with the millennial generation and Gen Zs who are more comfortable with scrolling thru meme’s on Tik Tok than reading through a 100 page book!
+And we know that the sales force is filling up with the millennial generation and Gen Zs, who are more comfortable scrolling through Tik Tok memes than reading through a 100-page book!

 Problem #3 – The sales process doesn’t detail the “how

-Most sales process documents and “playbooks” tend to focus exclusively on the “what” that needs to be done during the sales process.
-Stages are mapped out in sequence and key actions bullet pointed under each stage.
-But there’s no examples or content that is reevant to “how” to execute these actions.
+Most sales process documents and “playbooks” focus exclusively on the “what” that needs to be done during the sales process.
+Stages are mapped out in sequence, and key actions are bullet pointed under each stage.
+But no examples or content is relevant to “how” to execute these actions.

 Solution